adamchristiansen/vivado-scripts/README.md

     - `-x` is the path to the XPR file to use
     - `-v` is the version number of the Vivado binary
     - `-h` shows help information for this subcommand
-- `release` creates a release archive from the the project using the XPR path.
-  It can accept the following options:
-    - `-b` is the path to the Vivado binary to use
-    - `-r` is the path to the repository root
-    - `-w` is the path to the SDK workspace
-    - `-x` is the path to the XPR file to use
-    - `-v` is the version number of the Vivado binary
-    - `-z` is the path to the zip file to create
-    - `-h` shows help information for this subcommand

 ## Configuration File